 Run by privacy advocates, ProtonVPN understandably doesn’t log any of your personal browsing data.
 They are also located in Switzerland, a privacy-friendly country that takes individual privacy rights extremely seriously.

-Compared to ExpressVPN, our top pick, ProtonVPN has:
+Compared to our top picks, ProtonVPN has:

 - The same super-secure AES-256 encryption

-- A kill-switch
+- A reliable kill-switch

 - Up to 10 simultaneous connections

-ProtonVPN has a number of affordable paid plans, but they’re the only VPN on this list that has a free option.
+ProtonVPN has a number of affordable paid plans, but they’re the only premium VPN on this list that has a free option.
 Their free plan provides:

 - Medium speed

-- Access to three countries
+- Access to servers in three countries

 - No data cap